justinmeiners/efficient-programming-with-components/01_data_structures.md

 a room of programmers know it's going to be an empty set.
 That doesn't mean that you as an individual person doesn't know things, but intersection is going to be relatively small.

-Unfortunatly we've got to a point where nobody teaches programming.
+Unfortunately we've got to a point where nobody teaches programming.
 Because there's no professor of computer science who has any idea how to program[^teaching-programming].
 Part of what I am trying to do here is to start discussing little things like, how do we name variables?